sciustechnologia/SQL/module2.1_Numericdata_sql.md

 * The value of an approximate numeric value is the mantissa multiplied by 10 to the exponent.
 * `Float (p)`, `Real`, and `Double Precision` are the **approximate numeric types**.

 There is a difference between Float (p) and the Real type.
-* The **Float (p)** type has a `precision equal to or greater than the value p`, whereas
+* **Float (p)** type has a `precision equal to or greater than the value p`, whereas
 * **Real** has a `database vendor specific precision`.

 List of all the numeric types and their definitions:

 ### Exact numeric types:

-Decimal (p,s)
+**Decimal (p,s)**
-Uses decimal precision for rounding, based on the total number of digits defined by the scale (s) value.
-The length is equal to the defined precision p plus 1 (for the decimal point) if scale is greater than 0.
-The decimal portion is exactly the size defined by the scale (s).
+* use decimal precision for rounding, based on the total number of digits defined by the scale value.
+The length is equal to the defined presion p plus 1 (for the decimal point) if scale is greater then .
+The decimal portion is exactly the size denined but the scale.
-Numeric(p,s)
+**Numeric (p,s)**
-Very similar to decimal.
-The only difference is that the decimal portion is at least the size of the scale (s) indicated, but expandable up to a limit set by the database vendor.
+* Similar to decimal; the onley difference is that decimal portion is at least the size of the scale(s) indicated, but expandable up to the limit set by the database vendor
-Integer(p)
+**Integer (p)**
-Whole numbers only, scale (s) of zero.
-Minimum and maximum precision based on manufacturer BigInt
+* whole numbers only, scale of zero.
+Minimum and Maximum precision based on manufacturer.
+**BigInt**
-Whole numbers only, scale (s) of zero.
-Minimum precision greater than Integer (for 64-bit systems) SmallInt
+* Whole numbers only, scale of zero.
+Minimum precision greater than integer (for 64-bit systems) **SmallInt**
-Whole numbers only, scale (s) of zero.
-Minimum and maximum precision based on manufacturer
+* whole numbers only, scale of zero.
+Minimum and Maximum precision based on manufacturer.

 ### Approximate numeric types:

-Float (p)
+**Float (p)**
-Precision value represents minimum size used, up to the manufacturer’s maximum.
-Value may be represented in an exponential format, for example 10.5 E-13.
-Rounding and truncating is defined by the manufacturer.
+* Precision value represents minimum size used, up to the manufacturer’s maximum.
+* Value may be represented in an exponential format, for example 10.5 E-13.
-Real
+* Rounding and truncating is defined by the manufacturer.

+**Real**
-Has a default precision that must be less than that set for Double Precision.
+* Has a default precision that must be less than that set for Double Precision.

-Double Precision
+**Double Precision**
-Has a default precision that must be greater than that set for Real.
+* Has a default precision that must be greater than that set for Real.

 ### Numeric Type Conversion

-Rounding is a process that is almost always necessary.
-It either happens automatically when different numeric data types are assigned to each other or when a numeric value is stored into a column of a table.
+* It either happens automatically when different numeric data types are assigned to each other or when a numeric value is stored into a column of a table.

 The following functions are Oracle functions and not part of the Standard SQL.

 **Round function**: `round(n,d)`
 The round function rounds a number n to the specified decimal d.
 The decimal d can be positive, negative or zero.
 If the decimal is positive, then the number is rounded to that many decimal points.
 The number five rounds up.
 If d is zero, then the number is rounded to no decimal points.
 If d is negative, then the number will have no decimal points and it will be rounded to the d digits to the left of the decimal point.